rinde/RinSim/README.md

-# RinSim 3.0.0
+# RinSim 3.1.0

-RinSim is an extensible logistics simulator with support for (de)centralized algorithms for pickup and delivery problems.
+RinSim is an extensible logistics simulator with support for (de)centralized algorithms for pickup and delivery problems and AGV routing.
 The simulator focuses on __simplicity__ and __consistency__ making it ideal for performing scientific simulations.
 Further, software quality is a priority resulting in an ever improving test suite and documentation.

 [![Build Status](https://travis-ci.org/rinde/RinSim.svg?branch=master)](https://travis-ci.org/rinde/RinSim) [![DOI](https://zenodo.org/badge/7417/rinde/RinSim.svg)](http://dx.doi.org/10.5281/zenodo.13343)